gerph/riscos-prminxml-tool/catalog/docs/HowTo.md

 The first step in creating PRM-in-XML documentation is to have a clear idea what it is that you're documenting.
 Usually what is being documented is a module, command or resource.
 You should know what the component being documented does, how it is used, and how it interacts with the rest of the system.
 It is also very useful to know what other interfaces might be used with it, so that the 'related' sections can be documented.

 With this in mind, you can start out with a skeleton of the chapter you are creating.
 The PRM-in-XML skeleton contains some examples and placeholder text to provide a structure into which you can fill in the content.
 In this documentation I assume that you will hold the PRM-in-XML documentation in the `prminxml` directory of your project.
 For examples, we use a component called `Dice Roller`.
-Although any example text given for the component in this document may be short, this is for illustrutive purposes; your own documentation should be as long as you need it to be.
+Although any example text given for the component in this document may be short, this is for illustrative purposes; your own documentation should be as long as you need it to be.

 The skeleton for the project can be created with the command: